aleph2c/miros/doc/glossary.rst

       line.
 Unlike the spy it does not show the details related to how the transitions occured or any of the internal workings of the event processor.

-      It can be used with the sequence tool to generate ASCII sequence diagrams.
+      It can be used with the :term:`sequence<Sequence>` tool to generate ASCII sequence diagrams.

       You can view the live trace log by using the live trace.
 Or you can look